Murray’s clutch shooting lifts Nuggets over Suns 113-111

+“I was just in a zone, not thinking about anything really,” Murray said.
+“Just in a zone.
+Everybody was locked in.”

-PHOENIX (AP)Jamal Murray had 28 points, including a tiebreaking jumper with 3.2 seconds left, Nikola Jokic finished with a triple-double and the Denver Nuggets rallied for a 113-111 victory over the Phoenix Suns on Monday night.
+Murray made a tiebreaking jumper with 3.2 seconds left, Nikola Jokic finished with a triple-double and the Nuggets rallied for a 113-111 victory over the Phoenix Suns on Monday night.

+Murray finished with 28 points on 12-of-19 shooting from the field, including 4 of 8 shooting on 3-pointers.
+Jokic had 22 points, 12 rebounds and 10 assists for his seventh triple-double of this season.

 The Nuggets extended their winning streak to seven games while the Suns have lost seven in row.